 Pesticide Cancellation Under EPA's Own Initiative

-By law, EPA is authorized to take the intiative to cancel a pesticide registration when existing risks related to the use of the pesticide are unacceptable, and registrants either have not made, or cannot make, necessary changes to the terms and conditions of the registration to address the unacceptable risks.
-This is authorized by Section 6(b) of the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA).
+Section 6(b) of the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) authorizes EPA to take the initiative to cancel a pesticide registration when existing risks related to the use of the pesticide are unacceptable, and registrants either have not made, or cannot make, necessary changes to the terms and conditions of the registration to address the unacceptable risks.

 Cancellation of a pesticide registration may be initiated by EPA after the Agency has evaluated the potential risks and benefits associated with registered uses of a pesticide.